Hopkinton

 9AM - 12PM

-Join the Friends Group for a trail work party at Grills Preserve and enjoy a morning outdoors with fellow volunteers.
+Join the Friends Group for a trail work party (location TBD) and enjoy a morning outdoors with fellow volunteers.
 Bring gloves and hand tools.
 All are welcome—RSVP at friendsofthehopkintonlandtrust@gmail.com.

 Announcements